Social media can help real estate agents find a wide audience, in the right area and at the right time.

 What could you do instead?

 Start by taking a deep breath.
 Acknowledge there are tons of platforms out there—and a lot to learn.
-And accept that you'll see the best results by focusing on just a few right now.
+And accept that you'll see the best results for your real estate business by focusing on just a few right now.
 Begin the journey with proven social networks like Facebook, Twitter and Instagram.

 Which platforms deserve the majority of your focus?
 A lot depends on your audience.
 Beyond the overall popularity of the platform, consider where your target market spends their time online.
 You wouldn't want to launch a Snapchat strategy when trying to sell retirement condos—the demographics there skew too young.
 If you're selling commercial real estate, consider connecting with successful professionals and industry organizations on LinkedIn.

 Do some preliminary research to pinpoint where your audience is most engaged.
+Other real estate agent's and brokerages accounts can be a great place to start.
 Using those insights as a guide, narrow your focus to a few platforms as availability allows... which brings us to the next point.

 A successful social media for real estate strategy is a lot like a successful relationship-building strategy in real life.
 You need consistent contact—and interactions that provide value and motivate people to keep coming back.

-The goal: create enough interactions for your audience to get to know you without overwhelming them to the point they tune you out.
+The goal: create enough interactions for your audience to get to know you as a real estate agent without overwhelming them to the point they tune you out.

 This is a delicate balance to maintain, but the good news is it's something you can always adjust as you go.
 Feedback from your networks (whether you're gaining or losing followers, their engagement, etc.) will tell you if you're headed in the right direction.